johnson37/johnson37.github.io/linux/net/iptable_ebtable.md

 ** MASQUERADE will get ip address automatically as source ip to finish SNAT ** iptables -t nat -A POSTROUTING -o wan0 -j MASQUERADE

+** Note: MASQUERADE will get ip address from interface, expecially for dynamic IP, for example DHCP/PPPoE** ** MASQUERADE also need to assign source port for SNAT, Normally MASQUERADE need keep origial source port, MASQUERADE will also change source port if the original source port is used. **

 ### DNAT
 DNAT needs to work on PREROUTING Chain.